 Medical Care for All

-GFA-supported pastor Ekanpreet, a leader in this particular region, heard of this community’s plight.
+Gospel for Asia (GFA)-supported pastor Ekanpreet, a leader in this particular region, heard of this community’s plight.
 Having grown up on a tea garden, the pastor knew the struggle these people faced.
 Together with some local health officials and the local Women’s Fellowship, Pastor Ekanpreet arranged a medical camp in this area.
 By providing free health care and medicine, this camp would bring help to the locals.